Stage2020-INSA-Handicap-International/yemen-bombings-tracking/Streaming/README.md

 # Streaming

-Fetch and process the data used in our model
+Fetch and process the data used in our model.

 ## Fetcher
 Fetcher is used to get the data from the satellite Sentinel-2.